Tasmanian sewerage infrastructure upgrades

 Non-compliant and ageing infrastructure is contributing to public health and environmental outcomes that do not meet contemporary standards.
 These outcomes present a threat to Tasmania’s status as a ‘clean green state’ renowned for its natural resources and as a preferred tourist destination.
 Furthermore, a number of sewage treatment plants are located on prime waterfront land in densely populated areas.

-The initiative proposes to rationalise existing sewage treatment plants and upgrade and operate a reduced number of sewage treatment plants in Hobart, Launceston and Devonport.
+The proposal proposes to rationalise existing sewage treatment plants and upgrade and operate a reduced number of sewage treatment plants in Hobart, Launceston and Devonport.
 This would provide adequate treatment capacity for future growth, minimise environmental regulatory breaches, increase levels of service and improve operational efficiencies.

 TasWater’s current capital works program includes rationalisation of treatment plants in Launceston and Devonport.
 Its Long-Term Strategic Plan (2018–2037) considers individual plant upgrades or optimisation projects for Hobart.

 Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).